A Box Plot is the visualization design we recommend if your goal is to display quartiles, mean, and outlier attributes in data.

 The upper quartile is 75% of all variables that fall below the upper quartile value (also known as the third quartile).
 Thus, 25% of data points are above the value.

-The maximum score is the highest score, excluding outliers (shown at the end of the right whisker).
+The maximum score is the highest score, excluding outliers (shown at the far right of the plot).

-Whiskers: The upper and lower whiskers represent scores outside the middle 50% (i.e., the lower 25% of scores and the upper 25% of scores).
+The upper and lower lines represent scores outside the middle 50% that is, the lowest 25% and the highest 25% of scores.

-The interquartile range (IQR) ranges between the 25th and 75th percentile).
+The interquartile range (IQR) ranges between the 25th and 75th percentiles.

-A Box and Whisker Graph can help you to visualize large datasets.
-More so you can easily detect the symmetry of the data at a glance by using the chart.
-Unlike other data visualization techniques, the Box Plot displays outliers.
+An Outlier Graph can help you visualize large datasets.
+More so, you can easily detect the symmetry of the data at a glance by using the chart.
+Unlike other data visualization techniques, to display outliers.

 The visualization design is best suited for comparing distributions between key groups in data.
 The charts are compact in design to help you display a ton of information without clutter.